roshanprabhakar/FacialHAAC2.0/README.md

 FileAnalyzer:
 A program to rate the effectiveness of the general algorithm by human standards

-ImageResizer:
-The background compressor used in Facial HAAC 2.
-Implements compression through a clustering of all color points present in an image.

 MergedHAACCompressor:
 A sub repo containing both the HAAC 1 compression program, as well as the newer clustering general compression algorithm